hagevvashi/hagevvashi/README.md

 ## About me

-- 🔭 I’m currently working on Kakaku.com, Inc. as a frontend engineer developing [tabelog.com](https://tabelog.com/)
+- 🔭 I’m currently working on Kakaku.com, Inc. as a SET and as a frontend engineer developing [tabelog.com](https://tabelog.com/)
 - 📫 How to reach me:
   - email: hagevvashi@gmail.com